julianrees/academic-kickstart/content/about/introduction.md

  # CSS class.
  css_class = ""
 +++
-**HOPO Therapeutics** specializes in the targeted chelation of heavy metals, and the safe removal of these metals from the body.
-This includes decorporation of environmental contaminants such as lead, and also preventing and treating the gadolinium deposition that occurs from exposure to MRI contrast agents.

-Our lead compound and oral formulation, **HOPO 14-1**, has been granted Investigational New Drug status by the FDA, and we anticipate the launch of our first-in-human Phase I clinical trial as soon as it is safe and practical to do so.
+**HOPO Therapeutics** develops best-in-class pharmaceuticals for the treatment of heavy metal contamination.
+This includes:
+- Environmental contaminants like lead and cadmium
+- Gadolinium that deposits in the body after exposure to MRI contrast agents

-Our small molecule therapeutics are also designed for both prophylaxis and treatment of exposure to radioactive elements such as plutonium, americium, and uranium.
+- Radioactive elements such as plutonium, americium, and other actinides

+Our class-leading heavy metal chelating agents have been optimized for maximum efficacy, safety, and oral availability, and are effective for both the treatment ***and*** prevention of heavy metal deposition.
 [More about our science.](/science)

+The oral formulation of our lead compound - 3,4,3-LI(1,2-HOPO) - has been granted Investigational New Drug status by the FDA, and we anticipate the launch of our first-in-human Phase I clinical trial in 2021.[Availability](/availability)